Saturday 2 December 1939

 Western Front: A French communique states that it is "a quiet day."

 Battle of the Atlantic: Battleship HMS Renown and cruiser HMS Sussex attack the German freighter Watussi off South Africa, whose crew scuttles it.
 HMS Renown rescues the 155 crew and 43 passengers and deposits them for internment in South Africa.

 Admiral Graf Spee's Arado floatplane spots the 10,086 British Blue Star Line freighter Doric Star near St. Helena.
-Captain Stubbs has the British crew radio a distress message and disable the ship.
+Captain Stubbs has the British crew radio a distress message and disables the ship.
 Admiral Graf Spee then takes off the crew and sinks it after taking all worthwhile moveable objects such as sextants and binoculars.

-U-56 (Kapitänleutnant Wilhelm Zahn) torpedoes 3,829 ton British freighter Eskdene off Tyne in the North Sea.
+U-56 (Kapitänleutnant Wilhelm Zahn) torpedoes 3,829-ton British freighter Eskdene off Tyne in the North Sea.
 All 28 crew survive and abandon ship.
 The Eskdene remains afloat, though abandoned.

 U-56 also sinks Swedish vessel Rudolf.